Angmar2722/Angmar2722.github.io/cryptoHack2.md

 ```

 I found this <a href="https://github.com/Gallopsled/pwntools-tutorial/blob/master/tubes.md" target="_blank">Pwntools tutorial</a> to be very useful.
-I also copied and slightly modified the inefficient Caesar Cipher decryptor that I wrote for the <a href="https://angmar2722.github.io/cryptoHack0/" target="_blank">Logging In</a> section of CryptoHack.
+I also copied and slightly modified the inefficient Caesar Cipher decryptor that I wrote for the <a href="https://angmar2722.github.io/cryptoHack0/" target="_blank">Logging In</a> section of CryptoHack in order to solve the ROT13 cipher.
 So after a lot of Googling, this is the script that I wrote in order to get the flag :

 ```python